Why AI Projects Fail

 When you stop trusting the headline numbers and look at what the studies actually measured, a different picture emerges.
 It's less dramatic than "80% fail" and more troubling.

 The concentration finding.
-Only 5–12% of organizations achieve significant enterprise-level financial impact from AI.
+Only 5–12% of organizations achieve significant enterprise-level financial impact from AI — a compressed label: McKinsey measures EBIT impact from gen AI, BCG measures "value realization," PwC measures combined revenue gains and cost benefits, and IBM measures whether AI initiatives have delivered expected ROI.
+The categories are not identical, but the convergence across them is the robust signal.
 McKinsey's 2025 survey of 1,993 respondents across 105 countries found 6%.[2]
 BCG found 5% in a separate survey of 1,250 executives.[3]
 PwC's CEO survey of 4,454 leaders found 12% reporting both revenue gains and cost benefits.[4]
+IBM's May 2025 CEO study of 2,000 leaders adds a convergent data point: only 25% of AI initiatives have delivered expected ROI, and only 16% have been scaled enterprise-wide.[16]
 Meanwhile, a survey of 6,000 executives across four countries found that 90% reported no measurable impact from AI on their productivity or employment over the past three years.[5]

-This convergence across independent methodologies is the most reliable finding in the entire literature.
+This convergence across independent methodologies is the most consistently replicated finding across the surveys reviewed here.
 Not "80% fail" — rather, "5–12% succeed at scale, and the rest are in a messy middle of stalled pilots and incremental gains."
 AI tools adopted for email drafting and meeting summaries, but not for anything that changes how the business actually works.

 It's not the technology.
-BCG surveyed 1,000 C-level executives across 59 countries and found that roughly 70% of AI implementation challenges stem from people and processes.
+BCG's analysis of hundreds of AI implementations identified a consistent pattern: roughly 70% of AI implementation challenges stem from people and processes.
 Twenty percent from technology infrastructure.
 Ten percent from the algorithms themselves.[6]
-A subsequent BCG survey of over 10,000 employees confirmed the ratio.[7]
+A subsequent BCG survey of over 10,000 employees is consistent with that ratio.[7]
 RAND's interviews with 65 data scientists identified the top cause of failure as "misunderstanding the problem AI needs to solve" — not model limitations or data gaps, but picking the wrong problem in the first place.[8]
-McKinsey found that whether the organization had fundamentally redesigned its workflows was one of the strongest predictors of enterprise AI impact — more than what model it used or how much it spent.[2]
+McKinsey found that whether the organization had fundamentally redesigned its workflows was one of the strongest predictors of enterprise AI impact — more than what model it used or how much it spent.
+(Strongest among weak predictors: McKinsey's regression explains only about 20% of the variance in outcomes, so workflow redesign is directional rather than deterministic.)[2]

 The models work.
 The organizations don't adapt.

 Klarna is the canonical case.
 The company announced its AI chatbot was doing the work of 700 customer service agents, handling 2.3 million conversations in its first month, and projected $40 million in annual savings.
 Within a year, customer satisfaction on complex interactions had declined and repeat contact rates increased.
-The CEO told Bloomberg that "investing in the quality of human support is the way of the future."[11]
-Months later, the company went public at a $19.6 billion valuation, citing AI-driven efficiency gains.
-The CEO simultaneously warned other tech leaders they were "sugarcoating" AI's impact on jobs.
+The CEO told Bloomberg that "investing in the quality of human support is the way of the future."[12]
+Months later, the company went public at a $19.6 billion debut-day close on the NYSE (IPO priced at roughly $14 billion in September 2025), citing AI-driven efficiency gains.
+The CEO simultaneously told Fortune that other tech leaders were "not to the point" about AI's impact on jobs — framing the industry's mainstream posture as one that downplays the consequences.[14]

 The Practitioner's Dilemma